Platforms and facilities

 Platform managers :

-INAF’s Clinical Investigation Unit (CIU) is the largest unit of nutrition clinical studies in Canada.
-It is recognized both in Canada and internationally.
+Nutritional clinical studies platform is the largest unit of nutrition clinical studies in Canada.
+It is recognized both from internationally.

-The CIU has a unique infrastructure, cutting-edge equipment, and highly qualified human resources that are enabling to complete all steps of a human nutritional research project.
-The current facilities also help to carry out a number of research projects simultaneously, including multicentre projects that involve the participation of several research centers both inside and outside Canada.
-As such the researchers from the CIU have so far collaborated on more than a dozen projects like these with research teams from Canada, the United States and France.
+The Nutritional Clinical Studies Platform boasts a unique infrastructure, including a Clinical Investigation Unit, state-of-the-art equipment and highly qualified human resources, enabling all stages of a human nutritional research project to be carried out.
+Our current facilities also enable us to carry out several research projects simultaneously, including multicentre projects involving the participation of several research centers in Canada and abroad.
+To date, researchers at the Clinical Nutritional Studies platform have collaborated on more than a dozen such projects with research teams in Canada, the United States and France.

 The projects are aimed at a wide range of people of all ages, mostly from the Greater Quebec City area, with or without health problems related to overweight or obesity, such as diabetes, hypercholesterolemia, hypertension, inflammatory arthritis and age-related cognitive disorders.
-The unique mentoring provided by UIC’s research staff (researchers, physicians, research professionals, nutritionists and research nurses), coupled with the expertise of our team of scientists and researchers, will enable us to offer a unique and innovative approach to the study of obesity.
-The unique supervision offered by UIC research staff (researchers, physicians, research professionals, nutritionists and research nurses), combined with the many advantages of participating in UIC research projects (health check-up, nutritional assessment and personalized advice, free food, complete meals or supplements in certain projects, participation in group workshops or personalized meetings, medical referral if needed, financial compensation for certain projects), mean that many volunteers decide to take part in more than one research project at UIC.
+The unique mentoring provided by research staff of the nutritional clinical studies platform (researchers, physicians, research professionals, nutritionists and research nurses), coupled with the expertise of our team of scientists and researchers, will enable us to offer a unique and innovative approach to the study of obesity.
+The unique supervision offered by the research staff (researchers, physicians, research professionals, nutritionists and research nurses), combined with the many advantages of participating in the nutritional clinical studies platform research projects (health check-up, nutritional assessment and personalized advice, free food, complete meals or supplements in certain projects, participation in group workshops or personalized meetings, medical referral if needed, financial compensation for certain projects), mean that many volunteers decide to take part in more than one research project at the nutritional clinical studies platform.

-Since its inauguration in 2003, over 125 projects involving more than 10,000 participants have been carried out at UIC, including 40 partially or totally controlled nutritional intervention projects (food or meals partially or entirely provided to participants).
+Since its inauguration in 2003, over 130 projects involving more than 12,000 participants have been carried out at the nutritional clinical studies platform, including 40 partially or totally controlled nutritional intervention projects (food or meals partially or entirely provided to participants).
 The cost of food for all these projects totalled over $1,000,000.

-The UIC brings together some fifteen researchers from our Institute.
+The nutritional clinical studies platform brings together some fifteen researchers from our Institute.
 Their main areas of interest are :

 INAF’S CULINARY COMPLEX